 However, the format of the Address parameter depends upon the location of the recipient.
 The concept is similar to how you might address a note to a fellow worker in an office.
-To send a note to Ryan, who works in a small department of six to eight people, you might simply write the name on an envelope and put it in the office mail system.
-However, if Ryan is in another department, you may have to provide more information on the envelope:
+To send a note to Ryan, who works in a small department of six to eight people, you might write the name on an envelope and put it in the office mail system.
+However, if Ryan is in another department, you might have to provide more information on the envelope:

-Ryan Payroll
+Ryan Payrol1

-If Ryan is in another plant, you may need even more information to ensure that the message reaches him:
+If Ryan is in another plant, you might need even more information to ensure that the message reaches him:

-Ryan Payroll Gaithersburg
+Ryan Pavrol1 Gaithersburg

-mail ryan To send mail electronically, use a similar addressing progression.
-To send mail to a user on your local system, the login name is the only part of the address required.
+To send mail electronically, use a similar addressing progression. mail ryan only part of the address required.